ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/faas-configure-policies04.PNG)

-## Oracle FaaS Application
+## Oracle FaaS Serverless Application Creation
 In this section you will create the FaaS serverless application (with 3 serverless functions inside) and configure the environment variables to access to the ATP Database.

-### Serverless App Creation
-First you must create the serverless Function in OCI Managed Function Service.
+First you must create the serverless Application in OCI Managed Function Service.
 Go to Developer Services in the main menu and select Functions.

 ![](./media/oci-faas-create01.PNG)